bondjimbond/islandora_video_embed/README.md

 # Islandora Video Embed

-Generates a block on Video objects, which displays HTML code users can copy to embed the video on their own webpages.
+Generates a block on Video and Audio objects, which displays HTML code users can copy to embed on their own webpages.

 ## Requirements
 * Islandora